openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 #### Expectations

 It is expected that incubating project will make an active effort to work through the on-boarding process in a reasonable timeframe.
 They will be offered foundation support to help do so.
+All incubating projects will have a CPC champion.

 #### Acceptance Criteria